asc-es-iot/asc-esp32-iot-board/README.md

 3. Install "esp32 by Espressif Systems" ![Install](assets/install.png)
 4. Verify that the installation starts. ![Done](assets/done.png)

-Once the installation is complete, you can write code for your board.
+Once the installation is complete, you can plug in your board to your PC and write code for it.

-Head over to the `basics/blink` folder to get started with programming on the ASC CSE IoT 2.0
+Head over to the `basics/led_blink` folder to get started with programming on the ASC CSE IoT 2.0.

 ## List of Modules